 W3C does not restrict authors’ reuse of their contributions to Community and Business Groups.

 Yes, under the copyright terms of the CLA.
-Note, however, that patent commitments extend only to implementations of the Community Group Specification or any W3C Recommendation including that work; please see the Community Group policies for more detail.
+Note, however, that patent commitments extend only to implementations of the Community Group Report or any W3C Recommendation including that work; please see the Community Group policies for more detail.

 - The system announces the publication on the group’s blog.
 This announcement also appears on the Community and Business Group home page and is sent as an email to the group’s public list.